wessengetachew/1st-Finite-Cutoff-/README.md

         }

         function cayleyTransform(z, transformType = 'standard') {
-            if (transformType === 'rtor') {
-                // R→R Lift: Identity on rationals, extends to full real line
-                // This represents the natural embedding Q ⊂ R
-                // In our visualization, we keep points on the unit circle but
-                // can think of this as preserving the rational structure return { re: z.re, im: z.im };
-            }

-            if (transformType === 'rtorshift') {
-                // R→R+mod×2^n Lift: Hensel-type lifting
-                // This is fundamental in p-adic analysis and Newton's method
-                // We apply a vertical shift by modulus × 2^power const shift = state.modulus * Math.pow(2, state.henselPower);
-                return { re: z.re, im: z.im + shift };
-            }

             if (transformType === 'alternate') {
                 // Alternative visualization: (1+z)/(1-z) transform
                 const numRe = 1 + z.re;